Lancaster Corporation Tramways

 History

-The financial travails of the tramway became apparent very quickly, small but continual losses being suffered throughout the Edwardian era, a period during which all bar a handful of tramways in the entire country were making money.
-The fact that the LCT could not make a profit during the heyday of the electric tramway boded ill for the less congenial times that were just around the corner.
+The financial travails of the tramway became apparent very quickly, a large loss during the first year, transitioning to small but continual losses throughout the Edwardian era, a period during which all bar a handful of tramways in the entire country were making money.
+The fact that the LCT could not make a profit during the heyday of the electric tramway did not bode well for the less congenial times that were just around the corner.
 The financial situation also put paid to any thoughts of extensions, which left large swathes of potential passengers unserved by the system.
-In fact, the need to service new munitions works during the Great War led to the LCT introducing battery-electric buses (in 1916) rather than extending the trams, a technology hardly suited to the hilly terrain of Lancaster, though they did somehow manage to struggle on into the early 1920s.
+In fact, the need to service new munitions works during the Great War led to the LCT introducing battery-electric buses (in 1916) rather than extending the tramway, a technology hardly suited to the hilly terrain of Lancaster, though they did somehow manage to struggle on into the early 1920s.
+Authorisation to operate omnibuses (including electrically propelled vehicles) within the borough was granted via the Lancaster Order 1916, which was passed into law on the 19th July 1916 under the Local Government Board's Provisional Order Confirmation (No.6) Act 1916.

 Like most tramway systems, Lancaster's emerged from the rigours of the Great War — lack of maintenance and investment, and higher loadings — into a post-war world of greatly increased costs and inflationary pressures.
 The tramway continued to run at a loss, a situation which led to increasingly desperate cost saving measures, including one-man operation, all of which failed to remedy the financial situation.

-By 1928, the writing was clearly on the wall, and in September of that year, the Tramways Sub-Committee decided to abandon the remaining lines and replace them by buses.
-The trams struggled on for another 20 months, the last service of all running on the 4th April 1930.
+By 1928, the writing was clearly on the wall, and in September of that year, the Tramways Sub-Committee decided to abandon the remaining lines and replace them by motorbuses.
+The trams struggled on for another 20 months, the Bowerham line closing on the 18th January 1930, followed by the Scotforth line on the 4th April 1930.

 Uniforms

-Early photos suggest that motormen and conductors were issued with double-breasted, 'lancer-style' tunics with five pairs of buttons (narrowing from top to bottom, and bearing the full system title and municipal device — see link) and upright collars; the latter carried an employee number — in individual metal numerals — on the bearer's left-hand side, and the system initials — 'L C T' — on the right-hand side (in individual metal letters).
-Later photos frequently show conductors, as well as the odd motorman, wearing single-breasted jackets with five buttons and upright collars, suggesting that these became the standard issue, though it appears to have been far from rigorously applied.
+Early photographs suggest that motormen and conductors were issued with double-breasted, lancer-style tunics with five pairs of buttons (narrowing from top to bottom, and bearing the full system title and municipal device — see link) and stand-up collars; the latter carried an employee number — in individual metal numerals — on the bearer's left-hand side, and the system initials — 'L C T' — on the right-hand side (in individual metal letters).
+Later photographs frequently show conductors, as well as the odd motorman, wearing single-breasted jackets with five buttons and stand-up collars, suggesting that these became the standard issue, though it appears to have been far from rigorously applied.

-Caps were initially in a kepi style with a glossy peak and carried a small municipal shield badge, which was worn above a script-lettering grade badge, either Conductor or Motorman; these were probably brass to match the buttons (see link).
-At some point, probably within the first five years of operation, the kepis were replaced with more modern, military-style caps with tensioned crowns (tops); the insignia however, remained unchanged.
+Caps were initially of the drooping-peak type, carrying a small, shield-shaped municipal-device badge, which was worn above a script-lettering grade badge, either 'Conductor' or 'Motorman'; these were probably brass to match the buttons (see link).
+At some point, probably within the first five years of operation, the drooping-peak caps were superseded by tensioned-crown peaked caps; the insignia, however, remained unchanged.

-Inspectors wore typical tramway inspector garb, namely, a single-breasted jacket with hidden buttons (or an hook and eye affair), with two breast pockets and upright collars, the latter bearing LCT on the bearer's left-hand side, and Inspector on the right-hand side, both in embroidered script lettering.
+Inspectors wore typical tramway inspector garb, namely, a single-breasted jacket with hidden buttons (or an hook and eye affair), with two breast pockets and stand-up collars, the latter bearing 'LCT' on the bearer's left-hand side, and 'Inspector' on the right-hand side, both in embroidered script lettering.
 The pockets and edges of the jackets were finished in a finer material than the main body, the same material being used to embellish the sleeves with chevrons.
-Caps were probably in a kepi-style initially, but were certainly changed to a military style, probably at the same time as the tramcar staff; they bore the grade — Inspector — in embroidered script-lettering on a hat band, above which, the standard municipal shield badge was worn.
+Caps were probably in a drooping-peak style initially, but were certainly changed to a tensioned-crown type, probably at the same time as the tramcar crews; they bore the grade — 'Inspector' — in embroidered script-lettering on a hat band, above which, the standard municipal-device badge was worn.

 Many tramway systems employed women during the Great War to replace male staff lost to the armed services, however, it is currently unclear whether Lancaster Corporation Tramways did likewise.